How Much Did Arabella’s Center for Secure and Modern Elections Undermine the 2020 Election?

 A state judge shot down the lawsuit in late October, so Landry never made it to the discovery process.
 But we now know the Arabella-run center was actively aiding CTCL in a safe Republican state and warping the election in Wisconsin, Minnesota, Michigan, and Ohio—all of which received CTCL funds (exact amounts are unclear).
 Other documents suggest the center funded a campaign to track changes to voting laws brought on by COVID-19 ahead of the 2020 election.

 Connecting CTCL, CSME, and NVHI

-Ashish Sinha, a former Funders Committee for Civic Participation employee, was involved in an email chain between CTCL leadership, the National Vote at Home Institute (NVHI), and elections officials in Green Bay, Wisconsin.
+Ashish Sinha, a former Center for Secure and Modern Elections employee, was involved in an email chain between CTCL leadership, the National Vote at Home Institute (NVHI), and elections officials in Green Bay, Wisconsin.
 In the chain, they discussed the use of private drop boxes and “targeting communities” with absentee ballots in the coming 2020 election:

 Why does this matter?
 Public record requests after the election revealed how Michael Spitzer-Rubinstein, a Vote at Home Institute staffer, practically ran Green Bay’s election as the city’s “de facto elections administrator” with access to its absentee ballots days before the election.